About Monetary Metals’ Gold & Silver Forward Offered Rates

 When the LBMA announced that it was scrapping its GOFO rates, Ross Norman of Sharps Pixley lamented that it was “yet another step in making important gold information opaque.”
 Notwithstanding the need for the rates, accurate forward rates using public price data has never been calculated, with noted gold industry veteran James Turk saying that “there is no way to create a GOFO for public consumption.”

 To help empower gold users and bring transparency back to the market, Monetary Metals® developed unconventional proprietary techniques to calculate indicative inter-bank wholesale 6 month and 12 month forward rates (both bid and offer) as well as derived lease rates using LIBOR—and makes them available free of charge to the industry.
+Note that these are indicative wholesale rates only and actual rates charged for borrowing, or paid on deposits, will depend on bank profit margins, client credit risk and other factors.
+For actual rates paid to investors on Monetary Metal’s leases, see our Funded Leases & Bonds page.
 See below for more information on Monetary Metals’ calculation technique.

 Comparison to LBMA Rates